kkredit/confronting-wicked-crypto/notes/timeline.md

     Queen Elizabeth was revealed by the decryption of private letters among the conspirators"
 - 1807: "during the treason trial of Aaron Burr, the prosecution attempted to decipher Burr’s encrypted messages by forcing his private secretary to testify about their plaintext meaning"

+## From luciano_cryptology_1987

+- 50 B.C.: Julius Caesar uses the Caesar cipher to encrypt personal correspondence

+## From zimmermann_1996

+- 1991: Senate introduces, but does not pass, a bill mandating access to plain text contents when authorized by law
+- 1991: Phil Zimmermann releases PGP, "a public-key encryption software package for the protection of electronic mail";
+    "I did it because I wanted cryptography to be made available to the American public before it became illegal to use it.
+I gave it away for free so that it would achieve wide dispersal, to inoculate the body politic."
+- 1996: Zimmermann testifies before the senate in favor of encryption and removing the export control

 ## From Me